vglazer/vglazer.github.io/_posts/2025-11-15-mojo-first-steps.md

         ctx = DeviceContext()
         print("Found GPU:", ctx.name())
 ```

 * Run `pixi run mojo accelerator.mojo`.
-On a Mac, this will say something like "Found GPU: Apple M3 Max".
+This will JIT-compile and run `accelerator.mojo`.
+On a Mac, the output should be something like "Found GPU: Apple M3 Max".
-* cd [`examples/mojo/gpu_functions`](https://github.com/modular/modular/tree/main/examples/mojo/gpu-functions) and run `pixi run mojo mandelbrot.mojo`.
-This will JIT-compile and run `mandelbrot.mojo`.
-* You can also compile a standalone executable using `pixi run mojo build mandelbrot.mojo` and then run it directly using `./mandelbrot`.
+* You can also use `mojo` to compile standalone executables, like so: `pixi run mojo build mandelbrot.mojo`.
+They can then be run directly: `./mandelbrot`.
-* All the other examples should also work, with the exception of [reduction.mojo](https://github.com/modular/modular/blob/main/examples/mojo/gpu-functions/reduction.mojo).
+* The rest of the examples in `gpu-functions` should also work, with the exception of [reduction.mojo](https://github.com/modular/modular/blob/main/examples/mojo/gpu-functions/reduction.mojo).
 That one is too NVIDIA-specifc.